Domiciliary Hospitalization in Health Insurance – Explained

 What are the exclusions in domiciliary hospitalization?

 Treatments that last for a period of fewer than 72 hours are not included in domiciliary coverage.
 Another exclusion in this policy is the pre and post-treatment costs, which are not covered.
-Moreover, it only can be applied to specific illnesses or conditions.
-Diseases include epilepsy, hypertension, diarrhea, arthritis, colds and influenza, psychiatric disorders, pharyngitis, asthma, chronic nephritis, bronchitis, diabetes mellitus and insipidus, gout, rheumatism, tonsillitis, and upper respiratory tract are not included under domiciliary treatment.
-Since domiciliary treatment at home is not a typical case, this feature is not included in health insurance plans as a standard.
+Moreover, it can only be applied to specific illnesses or conditions.
+Diseases including epilepsy, hypertension, diarrhea, arthritis, colds and influenza, psychiatric disorders, pharyngitis, asthma, chronic nephritis, bronchitis, diabetes mellitus and insipidus, gout, rheumatism, tonsillitis, and upper respiratory tract are not included under domiciliary treatment.
+Since domiciliary therapy at home is not typical, this feature is not included in health insurance plans as a standard.
 Only some health insurance companies provide domiciliary treatment with specific criteria.

 Things to remember when choosing a domiciliary plan

 This type of coverage can work best in conjunction with family health insurance.
 However, you need to read the policy documents carefully.
-You can only take full advantage of them if you meet all the terms and criteria listed by your insurance provider.
+You can only take full advantage of them if you meet all the terms and criteria your insurance provider lists.
 Moreover, the insurance company can accept or reject a claim based on discretion, so it is better to confirm it beforehand.

-Health insurance by itself is a necessity in modern life, and domiciliary coverage can add immense value to it.
+Health insurance is necessary, and domiciliary coverage can add immense value.
 It can be beneficial when purchasing health insurance for senior citizens, as they might need it the most.
 Read through the policy documents carefully to make an informed decision.
 Insurance is the subject matter of solicitation.
 For more details on benefits, exclusions, limitations, terms, and conditions, please read the sales brochure/policy wording carefully before concluding a sale.

 Read Previous